How to Put Your Money Where Your Heart Is

 If there is a project in your town that you are concerned about:

+Another way to be more leveraged in our efforts is to consider the flow of money with projects that are destructive to people and the planet.
+Let’s say it’s a proposed coal-fired power plant.
 Find out what corporation is proposing, or benefitting from, the contract.
-Let’s say it’s a proposed coal-fired power plant.
 One of the main coal companies around the world is AES Gener, so for these purposes we’ll say that is the corporation behind the project in your town.

 AES Gener has to have a loan to fund the project.
 Just like you need a loan to build a house or start a business, big corporations need loans to fund their projects.
 Go to the website of the company.
 Go to the investor relations section and look up their SEC filings — particularly their annual report 10K and their annual proxy for indications of their lead bank.
 Sometimes it can be found in the exhibits (such as loan documents) to their annual report.
 The SEC filings can also be found on the SEC’s website under their EDGAR system (Electronic Data Gathering, Analysis, & Retrieval).